 To help users figure it out, we have devised novel equivalence relations among RDF nodes, capable of recognizing them as equivalent (and thus, summarize them together) despite the heterogeneity often exhibited by their incoming and outgoing node properties.
 From these relations, we derive four novel summaries, called Weak, Strong, Typed Weak and Typed Strong, and show how to obtain from them compact and enticing visualizations.
-Here is the Strong summary of a BSBM benchmark graph of 100 million triples, automatically built by our software (click on the icon to get the full-scale image, or here for a detailed explanation):
+Here is the Strong summary of a BSBM benchmark graph of 100 million triples (not saturated), automatically built by our software (click on the icon to get the full-scale image, or here for a detailed explanation):

 Summary visualization gallery

 Below, each link leads to a page where we plot several summaries: ours, as well as those computed through bisimulation-inspired methods.
 When the latter are absent, they had thousands of edges and drawing failed.